 Purpose of the Meeting

 There was some discussion about the purpose of the meeting as the Chairman had emailed the attendees on 7th January 2015 affirming his intention not to discuss the size of the document, which was agreed to be too large by the entire VTS committee at VTS38.
-However, informal discussions between the Chairman and Editor had indicated the potential for a number of sections to be removed in line with the new IALA document structure and Steve Guest expressed his concern that this was not consistent with the email brief dated 7th Jan.
-The issue was clarified by the Chairman and it was agreed that the purpose of the inter-sessional meeting was to complete Section 1 and to discuss the comments raised by the members of VTS Committee but not to remove any sections.
+However, informal discussions between the Chairman and Editor had indicated the potential for a number of sections to be removed in line with the new IALA document structure and in line with the comments for those sections.
+Steve Guest expressed his concern that this was not consistent with the email brief dated 7th Jan.

+Peter Eade commented that this was an unilateral discussion between Chairman and Editor and that if this were to be the approach of the meeting, all parties should have been allowed to prepare similar recommendations.

+It was agreed that the purpose of the inter-sessional meeting was to complete Section 1 and to discuss the comments raised by the members of VTS Committee but not to remove any sections.

 Status of the draft V-128 revision 4